-About a quarter of women will experience itching when pregnant, which can be over all the body or just on the legs or stomach.
-It will usually resolve itself once your baby has been born, but there are ways to ease itchy skin, as well as leg and feet swelling, cramp or pain caused by pregnancy.
+About a quarter of women will experience itching when pregnant.
+This can be over all the body or just on the legs or ‘bump’.
+Although it will usually resolve itself once your baby has been born, there are ways to ease itchy skin caused by pregnancy.
+Some of these may also help with leg and feet swelling and cramps.

-When you’re pregnant your body goes through lots of changes to support your growing baby.
-Increases in hormone levels and blood volume start in the first trimester of your pregnancy, which can produce changes to your skin.
+When you are pregnant your body goes through lots of changes to support your growing baby.
+Increases in hormone levels and blood volume start in the first trimester of your pregnancy and both of these can produce changes to your skin.

-During the second and third trimester of your pregnancy, your skin will stretch to accommodate your baby’s growth, but you may also experience swollen legs and feet, which, in turn, can cause irritation and itchiness as the skin stretches.
+During the second and third trimester of your pregnancy your skin will stretch to accommodate your baby’s growth and you may also experience swollen legs and feet, both of which can cause irritation and itchiness as the skin stretches.

 If you have eczema or psoriasis, pregnancy and hormonal changes may temporarily cause your condition to flare up, or you may even find that they appear for the first time - it’s always best to speak to your midwife or doctor about this.

-If you notice itchy red spots which spread to your arms and legs it could be pruritic urticarial papules and plaques of pregnancy (PUPPP).
+You notice itchy red spots which spread to your arms and legs and this could be pruritic urticarial papules and plaques of pregnancy (PUPPP).
 Ask your doctor or midwife to look at it to confirm, but this is harmless to you and your baby and will disappear after your baby is born.

 If the itching is also on your hands and feet, it is important to see your midwife or doctor as there is condition called Intrahepatic Cholestasis of Pregnancy (ICP), also known as Obstetric Cholestasis, which can affect your baby’s wellbeing.
 This condition can be identified by a simple blood test and monitored throughout your pregnancy.

 - Try to keep cool by wearing natural fibres and staying out of direct heat and sunlight.
 This will help to minimise swelling and itchiness.
-Take a look at our previous blog post on how to cope with being pregnant in hot weather.
+You can take a look at our previous blog post on coping with summer heat during pregnancy.

 - Keep your legs and whole body moisturised to prevent your skin from drying out and causing the urge to scratch.
 Use a recommended moisturiser containing natural ingredients such as My Expert Midwife’s award-winning Fantastic Skin Elastic.